meg4cyberc4t/meg4cyberc4t/README.md

 ### I'm working with:

-- Docker and docker-compose
+- Docker and docker-compose.
-- Git
+- Git.
-- Interaction with RESTful services (sometimes writing them)
+- Interaction with RESTful services (sometimes writing them).
-- Publishing Google Play apps
+- Publishing Google Play apps.
-- Working on the linux command line
+- Working on the linux command line.

 ### Hard and soft skills:
 - Teamwork (work in a team / with a team).